8 Best Renters Insurance Companies in California of 2026

 Hurricanes

-It’s very unlikely.
-However, should your city in California be subjected to a rare hurricane that causes major destruction, your renters insurance will protect you.
+It’s very unlikely, however, that should your city in California be subjected to a rare hurricane that causes major destruction, your renters insurance will protect you.

 Why is California Prone to Natural Disasters?